 No, wait, that last paragraph isn’t altogether true.
 I am being a little evasive about some of my reasoning.
-In a desperate attempt not to sound like I think I am the big ‘I am’ I am giving in a little bit to self-depreciation again.
+In a desperate attempt not to sound like I think I am the big ‘I am’, I am giving in a little bit to self-depreciation again.
 You know what?
 2019 was a massive learning curve for me and I am being told by people around me that I have grown tremendously.
 I want to carry on doing that and maybe pass some of what I have learned to the people I care about.
-So no, these are not being shared totally for my own reasons, I hope they will also be useful to others as either a promise for 2020 or a jumping-off point to their own goals perhaps.
+So no, these goals are not being shared totally for my own benefit, I hope they will also be useful to others as either a promise for 2020 or a jumping-off point for them to set their own goals perhaps.

 Here goes, then… time for me to share my business goals for 2020!

-Don't worry – I’m not going to bore you with a long list!
+Don’t worry – I’m not going to bore you with a long list!
 Just before we dive in, I approach goal setting by identifying my aims, these are usually focused on the themes of people, personal and profit.
-I then divide these aims into specific goals and create specific objectives that are of course smart that I can achieve to get me to where I need to be.
+I then divide these aims into specific goals and create specific objectives that are of course ‘smart’ that I can achieve to get me to where I need to be.
 So, with that in mind, I’m just going to give you the headlines that encapsulate my aims, goals and objectives for 2020.

 1. Leading through more than just example.

 I will lead not only through example but by also sharing the tools and strategies I use on a daily basis.
 I will support the Green Umbrella team in implementing those tools and strategies themselves where possible, and where they are unsuitable, support them in finding alternatives that work for them.

 This means ensuring Jane, Emily and Pam have not only my time on a more regular basis but also protecting that time so that it is focused and I am present.